sanpii/elephantry-site/content/documentation/quickstart/index.md

 }
 ```

-The `elephantry::Structure::relation` function returns the name of the table
+The `elephantry::Projectable::relation` function returns the name of the table
 (but it can be a view), `elephantry::Structure::primary_key` the field or fields
-composing the primary key, and finally `elephantry::Structure::columns` will
+composing the primary key, and finally `elephantry::Projectable::columns` will
 contain the list of the fields of our table.

 You can use derive attribute to generate this code: